Ebukachu/FootballTagger/README.md

 ## Contact

-For any inquiries or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or support, please contact me [here](mailto:daryl.narh@gmail.com).

 ---